lokeshmadasu42/wikipedia-search-engine/English Search Engine/README.md

 ```

 - **Index Size Constraint:** The index size is limited to a maximum of one-fourth of the original dump size (100GB), making the index size less than 25GB.
-The created index size is 15.1GB.
+The created index size is 15.1GB and it has nearly 14 Million words in it.
 - To optimize computational load and search efficiency, multiple intermediate files were generated.
 Index creation for this large dump took approximately 10 hours.
 - Initially, 46 inverted index files and 46 id_to_title files were created, containing word-posting lists and article IDs with their titles.
 - The 46 id_to_title files were combined into a single id_to_title file, sorted by article ID.